HarmonyOS: Applications

 Devices come with applications preinstalled.
 Further apps can be downloaded from the Huawei App Gallery.
-From Harmony OS 1 to Harmony OS 4, the OS was heavily based on Android.
+From HarmonyOS 1 to 4, the OS was heavily based on Android.
 This allowed the vast majority of Android apps to be used.
-Since the introduction of Harmony OS NEXT and further versions such as Harmony OS 6, only native apps are available.
-As of June 2025, there were 30,000 apps available.
+Since the introduction of HarmonyOS 5 and further versions such as HarmonyOS 6, only native apps are available.
+As of March 2026, there were over 350,000 apps available.

 Software

 Traditional apps

 Unlike Atomic Services that are installation-free, traditional apps need installation.
 They are available to users through Huawei AppGallery, which serves as the application store for HarmonyOS with HarmonyOS-native apps.
 HarmonyOS-native apps have access to capabilities such as distributed communications and cards.

 Atomic Services

-Managed and distributed by Huawei Ability Gallery, Meta Services (also known as, Atomic Services) replaces legacy HarmonyOS 4.x JS rpk file format Quick Apps are lightweight and consist of one or more HarmonyOS Ability Packages (HAPs) to implement specific convenient services, providing users with dynamic content and functionality.
+Managed and distributed by Huawei Ability Gallery, Meta Services (also known as Atomic Services) replaces legacy HarmonyOS 4.x JS rpk file format Quick Apps are lightweight and consist of one or more HarmonyOS Ability Packages (HAPs) to implement specific convenient services, providing users with dynamic content and functionality.
 They are accessible via the Service Center from devices, and presented as cards that can be added to a favorite list or pinned to the home screen.

 Atomic Services are installation-free since the accompanying code is downloaded in the background.
 They can also be synchronized across multiple devices, such as updating the driver's location on the watch in real time after the user hails a taxi on the mobile phone.